selsamman/proxily-react-todo/README.md

     const undo = () => transaction.undo();
     const redo = () => transaction.redo();
 ```
-Event handlers for the main actions in the dialog are setup at this point.
+Event handlers for the main actions in the dialog are set up at this point.
 The cancel will simply rollback the changes on the transaction which will update any transactable versions of data back to the original.
 The save will commit this which copies the data back to the original state.  in both cases the style update dialog is hidden.
-Finally the undo and redo button simply ask the transaction to undo or redo the latest state changes.
+Finally, the undo/redo buttons simply ask the transaction to undo or redo the latest state changes.

 The dialog has a "sample" todoList.
-We will re-use the ***List*** component but need a sample todoList that we know will fit in the dialog and have a suitable number of entries so we set that up as well.
+We will re-use the ***List*** component but need a sample todoList that we know will fit in the dialog and have a suitable number of entries, so we set that up as well.
 ```javascript
     // Sample Todo Items
     const sampleToDoList = new ToDoList();